archiseino/Ambario/README.md

 # Logbook mingguan yang mencatat progress dan update project

-work on progress untuk logbook
+Work on progress for logbook

-## Minggu 1
+## 1st Week

-- Inisialisasi github repo dan github project management untuk manajemen tugas besar "Technology of Multimedia"
+- Initialize github repo and github project management for big task management "Technology of Multimedia"
-- Pembagian tugas antara Arsyadana, Fatur, Alfath
+- Division of tasks between Arsyadana, Fatur, Alfath

-## Minggu 2
+## 2nd Week

 - Working on the prototypes of the program, threading was a pain for recording both audio and video.
 I wonder if there's a lib that can do this both simultaneously.

-## Minggu 3
+## 3rd Week

--
+- Report creation using latex

-## Minggu 4
+## 4th Week

 -